-- a.
+- (1) Piping has a thickness not less than schedule 80, and - (2) Materials such as bronze, brass, or aluminum must have a solidus melting temperature no less than that of the hull material (MTN 02-10) Burner Fuel Oil Service a.
 Piping from fuel transfer pumps to burner must seamless steel with a wall thickness of at least schedule 80.
-(46 CFR 56.50-65(a)) - b.
-Burners for main propulsion boilers required at least two fuel service pumps with sufficient capacity to supply the boiler and duplex strainers.
+(46 CFR 56.50-65(a)) b.
+Burners for main propulsion boilers require at least two fuel service pumps with sufficient capacity to supply the boiler and duplex strainers.
 Auxiliary boilers may have a single service pump; strainers are not required.
-(46 CFR 56.50-65(b)) - c.
+(46 CFR 56.50-65(b)) c.
 Strainers shall be located to preclude spraying onto hot surfaces and shall be fitted with coamings or drip pans.
-(46 CFR 56.50-65(b)) - d.
+(46 CFR 56.50-65(b)) d.
 Unions shall not be used on piping larger than 1 inch NPS.
 Bushings and street elbows are prohibited in fuel oil supply piping.
-(46 CFR 56.50-65(e) & (g)) - e.
+(46 CFR 56.50-65(e) & (g)) e.
 Pump and heater relief valves shall be ported back to the fuel tank or pump suction.
-(46 CFR 56.50-65(c)) - f.
+(46 CFR 56.50-65(c)) f.
 Piping shall be readily observable.
 Flange joints shall be protected by flange shields.
-(46 CFR 56.50-65(c)) - g.
-Threaded bonnet valves shall be the type that can be repacked under pressure. ((46 CFR 56.50-65(d)) - h.
+(46 CFR 56.50-65(c)) g.
+Threaded bonnet valves shall be the type that can be repacked under pressure. ((46 CFR 56.50-65(d)) h.
 Boiler header valves of the quick acting type shall be installed in the fuel supply line as close to the boiler front as possible.
 The valves must be readily accessible or remotely operable.
-(46 CFR 56.50-65(f))

-Helicopter Deck Fueling Arrangements
+(46 CFR 56.50-65(f)) Helicopter Deck Fueling Arrangements a.

-- a.
 Independent fuel tanks shall be designed in accordance with 46 CFR 58.50.
 Portable tanks shall be in accordance with 46 CFR 98.30.
-(46 CFR 108.237) - b.
+(46 CFR 108.237) b.
 DOT certified IM101 & IM 102 tanks constructed prior to January 2003 are acceptable in accordance with the DOT documentation.
 DOT certified "UN" tanks are acceptable in accordance with the DOT documentation.
-(46 CFR 98.30) - c.
-Portable tanks must be provided with spill containment

-- d.
-Fueling stations shall be equipped as follows: (46 CFR 108.239) - (1) Fueling nozzles must be deadman type (failsafe) - (2) Hose reels must be provided for each hose - (3) Fuel pumps must be provided with a pump operation indicator light located at the pump - (4) Remote fuel pump shutoff must be provided at both helideck access routes - e.
-Containment must be provided for hose reel and pump areas. - f.
+(46 CFR 98.30) c.
+Portable tanks must be provided with spill containment d.
+Fueling stations shall be equipped as follows: (46 CFR 108.239) (1) Fueling nozzles must be deadman type (failsafe) (2) Hose reels must be provided for each hose (3) Fuel pumps must be provided with a pump operation indicator light located at the pump (4) Remote fuel pump shutoff must be provided at both helideck access routes e.
+Containment must be provided for hose reel and pump areas.

+f.
 Alternate industry standards are also acceptable.
 Contact MSC if you wish to use an alternate standard.

-4. Disclaimer

-This guidance is not a substitute for applicable legal requirements, nor is it itself a rule.
+4. Disclaimer This guidance is not a substitute for applicable legal requirements, nor is it itself a rule.
 It is not intended to nor does it impose legally-binding requirements on any party.
 It represents the Coast Guard's current thinking on this topic and may assist industry, mariners, the general public, and the Coast Guard, as well as other federal and state regulators, in applying statutory and regulatory requirements.
 You can use an alternative approach for complying with these requirements if the approach satisfies the requirements of the applicable statutes and regulations.
 If you want to discuss an alternative, you may contact MSC, the unit responsible for implementing this guidance.